Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Introduction

 \end{enumerate}

 The rest of this article is arranged as follows.
-In Section II, we propose an IRS-and-UAV-assisted two-way AF relay network, construct its system model and formulate optimization problem.
-In Section III, a low-complexity method is put forward to solve the optimization problem.
-In Section IV, a high-performance scheme is proposed to improve rate.
-The related numerical results are analyzed in Section V, and conclusions are shown in Section VI.
+In Section \ref{SystemModel}, we propose an IRS-and-UAV-assisted two-way AF relay network in maritime IoT, construct its system model and formulate optimization problem.
+In Section \ref{LC-ZF-SCA}, a low-complexity method is put forward to solve the optimization problem.
+In Section \ref{ONS-SDP-PSCA}, a high-performance scheme is proposed to improve rate.
+The related numerical results are analyzed in Section \ref{Results}, and conclusions are shown in Section \ref{Conclusions}.